dapensoft/pyorlib/README.md

 ## Installation

 <p style='text-align: justify;'>
-	&emsp;&emsp;PyORlib is available as a Python package and can be easily installed using `pip`.
+	&emsp;&emsp;PyORlib is available as a Python package and can be easily installed using <code>pip</code>.
 To install the core functionalities, open your terminal and execute the following command:
 </p>